Athens, Greece

 The Cost

-BHFS project reimbursement payment covers: Educational and fieldwork activities, tools, materials, project handbook or readings, issue of Certificate of Attendance, administrative costs, travel related to the fieldwork and the excursions included in the field school program plus relevant entrance fees.
+BHFS project reimbursement payment includes coverage for: educational and fieldwork activities, tools and materials, access to project readings, issuance of a Certificate of Attendance, administrative costs, and travel related to fieldwork and excursions included in the program, along with relevant entrance fees.

-BHFS project reimbursement payment does not include: accomodation and travel costs to and from the project venue or related to activities not included in the field school program; medical products and services and any expenses related to medical quarantine (food delivery, accommodation, etc.).
+BHFS project reimbursement payment does not cover: travel expenses to and from Athens, nor any costs associated with activities not included in the field school program.
+Additionally, it does not include medical products and services or any expenses related to medical quarantine (such as food delivery or accommodation).

 The costs in USD are approximate.
 Please check the current exchange rates!

-Early Bird cost for a one-week project session is 999 EUR/ approx. 1299 USD
+Early Bird cost for the one-week project session is 1199 EUR/ approx. 1400 USD

-Early Bird cost for a two-week project session is 1798 EUR/ approx. 1968 USD
+Early Bird cost for the two-week project session is 1799 EUR/ approx. 2100 USD

-Early Bird cost for a one-week project session is 1299 EUR/ approx. 1415 USD
+Early Bird cost for the one-week project session is 1399 EUR/ approx. 1600 USD

-The Regular cost for a twо-week project session is 1848 EUR/ approx. 1968 USD
+The Regular cost for the twо-week project session is 1999 EUR/ approx. 2400 USD

 Reimbursement Transfer Options: